 Of course, you will want to safeguard your investment.
 Regardless of the number of marijuana stands you are cultivating, you need to micro-cultivate your marijuana in a secured perimeter.
 You can consider an Indoor cultivation method if you live in a busy neighborhood and you cannot completely keep your plants safe.
 If not, investing in the right type of fencing and locks may just do with outdoor cultivation.

-Invest in a good Pesticide
+Invest in a good pesticide

 You will need this.
 Since you are growing a few stands, your chances of crop failure significantly increase if your plant gets infested.
 A good pesticide will help you keep out pests and make sure you have a good harvest at the end of the growing season.
 However, you will want to be careful with your choice of pesticide.
 Using a pesticide that interferes with the characteristics of your weed might spoil your micro-cultivation experience.
 Therefore, it is recommended that you ask the necessary questions when you visit an agrochemical store to get one.

 Although you need a small space, you will want to make sure you get the right space setup.
 Your space setup should give the plant enough light and air for growth.
 Your choice of growing areas is not restricted.
-Capered with large sale marijuana farming, you have more choice of growing space to consider.
+Capered with large sale marijuana farming, you have more choices of growing space to consider.
 You might decide to use a cupboard, DIY tent, bar fridge, or an abandoned basement.
 The minimum dimension of space recommended for marijuana micro-cultivation is 35 x 35 x 75cm.
 The minimum space dimension allows you to make adjustments for lighting, watering, and ventilation.

 Your best choice of growing medium for cannabis micro-cultivation is nutrient-rich soil.
 It is difficult to set up a hydroponic system in a confined space.
 Except you see other growing mediums sold online and specifically made for micro-cultivation, nutrient-rich soil is your best choice.
 Since your space setup is already small, you will want to use a small soil quantity with the right nutrients for your marijuana (Embed the link to the ‘Marijuana and Fertilizers’ article).